rajvishwakarma/movie-ticket-lld/README.md

 2. Searching Shows by movie could be done based on date, I have checked for Movie name.
 3. While booking a seat of a show, we could have introduced locks on seats, where when a user books a seat, its gets blocked so that no other user is able to book the same seat.
 Here the Booking will be create with status CREATED.
 But till the time the Payment is done the seats will be locked for some period and if the user doesn't come back and complete the payment the seats will be again marked as VACANT.
 4. Payment module was not covered in this LLD.
+5. We can convert this into Maven and used Lombok so that we can avoid extra efforts on creating manually getter/setter/constructor etc.